Inside the palace

 Gyeongbokgung Palace [경복궁] — meaning literally ‘great fortune’ — was the main palace of the Joseon Dynasty.
 It is located in Seoul’s neighborhood of Cheongunhyoja [Cheongunhyoja-dong/청운효자동] in the Jongno district [Jongno-gu/종로구].
 Gwanghwamun Square [광화문광장] leads right up to it.

-It is designated South Korean’s Historic Site No. 117 and the National Palace Museum of Korea [국립고궁박물관] sits on its grounds.
+It is designated South Korean’s Historic Site No. 117 and the National Palace Museum of Korea [국립고궁박물관] is located within the palace grounds.

 161 Sajik-ro, Jongno 1(il).2(i).3(sam).4(sa), Jongno-gu, Seoul